Photo of firefighter cradling little girl after car wreck goes viral

 The mother was taken to the hospital for treatment and Engine 6 firefighters stayed with the children until they were turned over to family members.

-“For firefighters, this is what’s it’s all about,” Blazek wrote.
+“For firefighters, this is what it’s all about,” Blazek wrote.
 “It’s moments like this, that I am reminded, this is why I do the job.”